ksobylak/lex_d/README.md

     status = response.code        # HTTP status code (as a String) score = response.body.to_f    # Lexical diversity score (as a Float)

+Note: if the given string is invalid, the `response.code` will be 400, and the `response.body` will be a String describing the error.

 In Python:

     from httplib2 import Http